Ready or Not (2019 film): Critical response

-Peter Debruge wrote in Variety that "This deliciously diabolical sophomore feature, which hails from the resourceful low-budget trio known as Radio Silence, represents a departure for indie distributor Fox Searchlight, which has a real winner on its hands — that rare Get Out-like horror movie capable of delivering superficial diversion alongside deep cultural critique."
+Peter Debruge wrote in Variety that "This deliciously diabolical sophomore feature, which hails from the resourceful low-budget trio known as Radio Silence, represents a departure for indie distributor Fox Searchlight, which has a real winner on its hands—that rare Get Out-like horror movie capable of delivering superficial diversion alongside deep cultural critique."
 Peter Travers of Rolling Stone called the film "a decadent blast to watch a comic takedown of the rich done with the rude energy of a horror thriller and the courage of its own manic anti-marriage convictions."

 Writing for IndieWire, David Ehrlich describes the film as "wickedly entertaining from start to finish, and painted with enough fresh personality to resolve into something more than the sum of its parts."
 Leah Greenblatt wrote in Entertainment Weekly, "Come for the crossbows, etc., and to watch Weaving's star be born in real time; stay for the socio-economic lessons and sweet, sweet revenge."
 David Sims of The Atlantic wrote, "The real fun in Ready or Not comes from the ways it subverts its time-tested story, balancing wry commentary and straightforward horror in its portrait of fumbling arrogance and curdled privilege."
 Bobby LePire rated the film 10/10 and wrote in Film Threat that "The acting is incredible, the directing striking and intense, and the screenplay is unbelievably brilliant and funny.
 I adore every scary and funny second of this movie and highly recommend it to everyone else."

+Home media

+The film found new audiences in November 2024 when it was released on the streaming service Netflix where it was on the top ten charts in over 60 countries for weeks.
+According to viewing data released by Netflix, "during its first week, it gathered 5.3 million views, which roughly translates into 8.6 million hours viewed."

 Accolades

+Sequel

+In March 2024, it was reported that a sequel was in development with Adam Robitel in early negotiations to serve as director.
+By September, Weaving confirmed ongoing discussions for her to reprise the lead role in a sequel.
+In October, the sequel was officially in development, with Weaving on board to star and Bettinelli-Olpin and Gillett returning to direct.
+In March 2025, Kathryn Newton joined the cast.
+In April 2025, the rest of the cast was announced, as was the title: Ready or Not 2: Here I Come.
+In June 2025, it was announced that the film would be released on April 10, 2026.